-You will research and prepare two papers for two of the three Issues that you don't write two-page analyses about.
+You will research and prepare two papers for two of the six Issues that you don't write two-page analyses about.
 Each paper will worth a maximum of 20 points.
 Each paper must be a full 5 pages in length (no more and no less) and must be single-spaced (not 1.15, which is the default setting for recent versions of Word) and printed using Times New Roman, size 12 font, with 1.25 inch margins on the side and 1 inch margins on the top and bottom (Office 2003 default in Margin settings in Page Layout on the Word header).
 Also, please do not use any space saving techniques such as adding extra space between paragraphs (the first sentence of each paragraph should be indented), using bulleted or numbered items, using sub-titles or footnotes, including diagrams or tables, or including your name/paper title at the top of any of the five pages.
 You will not receive full credit for a paper that has more than a few grammatical errors.
 Your grade for the paper will be reduced if you do not follow these technical requirements.
 In addition, you must attach a cover page that includes the topic you have chosen and a page of references at the end of your paper (the cover page and reference page do not count toward the 5 page requirement).
 You must use at least four references and none of the references should be articles from the textbook.
+That includes not using the articles in the textbook related to the Issue.

 Your paper should focus on how management should address the issue you choose to write about.
 In your paper, you should include your identification and analysis of the central issues related to your topic, your evaluation of the alternative perspectives related to your topic, and a description of your current stance on the issue you have chosen.
 Please see the note regarding plagiarism in the class policies section of this syllabus.
 Your paper should be submitted to me as a Word attachment to either a Blackboard or email message.
-Information in the text of your paper must be properly cited using the method that is used in the article by John Hooker (the No article in Issue 8 in the textbook) or on the Indiana University site mentioned in the Note on Plagiarism section of the syllabus.
+Information in the text of your paper must be properly cited using the method that is used in the Issue Summary for Issue 1.2, (Are U.S. CEOs Paid More Than They Deserve?) or on the sites mentioned in the Note on Plagiarism section of the syllabus.
 Do not include any footnotes at the bottom of any of the five pages of your paper.
-In preparing the paper you should avoid using more than three direct quotes and no quote should be longer than one or two sentences.
+In preparing the paper you should avoid using more than three direct quotes and no quote should be longer than two sentences.

-While you may submit your papers at any time before the due dates, the deadline for submitting your first paper is February 28 and the deadline for your second paper is May 11.
+While you may submit your papers at any time before the due dates, the deadline for submitting your first paper is March 4 and the deadline for your second paper is April 22.